jgadsden/jgadsden/lyrics/rattling-kind-all-around-the-town.md

 We have armed police
 Standing on our streets
 Our people can't comprehend
-Its reassurance or self assurance
+Is it reassurance or self assurance?
 What choices do we have today?

 Yet the people in power